leolaurindo/cmd-search-utility/README.md

 - Open a selected folder or file's directory in vscode;
 - Open a selected folder or file in vim.

-Everything is done easily from the keyboard from the console, with a few numbers and keywords.
+Everything is done easily from the keyboard in the console interface, with not much typing.

 **You can add new routines that might suit your personal needs**.
-Just follow the same pattern, creating the new routine like the existing ones, add it to the `:chooseFile` loop and assign a "suffix" to activate it.
+Just follow the same pattern: create a new routine like the existing ones, add it to the `:chooseFile` loop and assign a "suffix" to activate it.

 You just need to **make sure** the "suffix"" and its assigment logic does not conflict with the existing ones anyhow.